kevinolega/callcentertrainingtips/6web/6web-w3.md

 Minimum of 10 sentences per question.

-1. Tell me the story about your colllege course.
-How did you decide what you're going to stud?
+1. Tell me the story about your college course.
+How did you decide what you're going to study?
 What happened?
 2. Tell me a story about your first job.
 How did you decide where to work?
 What happened?
 3. Tell me a story about your next job.
 How did you decide.
 Describe your preparation.
 What happened?